brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 5. Subqueries, Views, and Composability

-In plain English, a subquery is a query nested inside another query.
+A subquery is a query nested inside another query.
 It's how you ask "find me X based on whatever Y satisfies these conditions" in a single shot.
 A view is a saved query you can reuse by name, like a smart shortcut.
 You define "premium customers in California" once and then everyone in the company queries `premium_ca_customers` instead of rewriting the criteria.
 Both let you compose complex questions out of simpler building blocks.
 They're how data teams keep huge codebases of SQL maintainable instead of having identical 50-line subqueries pasted everywhere.

 A **subquery** is a query inside another query.
 It can appear in: